Citizen science projects

 Their camera-monitoring program currently consists of 50 cameras throughout the Southern Ocean and along the Antarctic Peninsula, overlooking colonies of Gentoo, Chinstrap, Adélie, and King penguins.
 The cameras take images of the penguins year-round and are able to determine the health of the colony by obtaining nest survival rates while also observing novel behaviours, such as why and where penguins spend their winter months.

-During British Science Week, we are aiming to monitor a further 10,000 images!
+During British Science Week, we are aiming to get 250,000 extra interactions on Penguin Watch!

 Currently, there are numerous serious threats to marine predators in the Southern Ocean: namely climate change, fisheries, and direct human disturbance.
 However, despite over a hundred years of study in the region, we have little baseline information against which to measure change.
 As we move away from scientific bases, less data is available on populations of predators and, consequently, huge gaps remain in our understanding of the Antarctic ecosystem.